markuspoerschke/iCal/README.md

 ### Empty event

-In this very basic example, an empty event is rendered.
+In this very basic example, that renders an empty event.
 You will learn how to create an event domain object, how to add it to a calendar and how to transform it to a iCalendar component.

 #### 1. Create an event domain entity